 And for those of you who aren’t in the know, some cultures actually encourage you stay home and live with your folks – no need to move out (unless you are married).
 However, if you’re of age, then maybe you should consider leaving the nest.
 If any of these things happen to you, maybe it’s that time.

-1. You can’t have privacy with female company
+1. You have no privacy with female company

 Now we all get the ‘respect your parents house’ factor, however some parents don’t mind if you have female company.
 If you have to resort to staying in the living/family room and have no privacy whatsoever maybe you need to find some privacy aka your own place.